 I never want to see any completed video in this class only have one shot the entire time.
 I expect that you all make the most out of the fact you do not need to use a razor to cut actual film and attach it to the next.
 To make sure that doesn’t happen you will complete this checklist with your group by the end of the class.
 The idea is not to do a bunch of shots like the image above and call it a day – instead you need to start incorporating as many of these into your various videos throughout the semester.
 The final version will be exported to me in the order the shots appear on the list with a title over the bottom corner saying which type of shot it is.

 If you are unsure of what the shot is, how to do it, or how you can do it better then ask me!
 It is actually what I am here for.

-Click here to download the Shot Checklist Sheet and start keeping track however you feel is appropriate.
+Click here to download the Shot List Project 2014 and start keeping track however you feel is appropriate.

 Please watch this video and tell me first, what your favorite part is, then tell me what you would like to learn about.
 This course is about content creation as much as it is understanding the history behind certain topics.